cheksumhov/asteroids/README.md

 # Asteroids
 This is a recreation of the classic game Asteroids.
 The goal is to survive, while blowing up as many asteroids as possible.
-I will be expanding this with a score tracker, but for now it's just the basic game.

 ## Controls
 <ul>